- What is a hip abduction machine for?

 Because of this, the hip abduction machine has grown in popularity and has been used by men and women to develop the outer hips to support heavier squats and an overall stronger lower body.

-Does hip abduction make glutes bigger?
+Does hip abduction make hips and glutes bigger?

 The hip abductor machine has been designed to strengthen the hip abductors and the glutes.
 This means it can contribute to making your glutes bigger as part of regular and varied butt and lower body workouts.

 It can be especially beneficial if you’re noticing there seems to be a weakness at the sides of your hips, often referred to as ‘hip dips’.
 By regularly using the hope abductor machine you can put the magnifying glass on these often missed muscles and help to ‘fill out’ those hip muscles.
+You can use the hip abduction machine along with other hip dip exercises to focus on this area.

 As this is such a specific area to focus on, it’s rare to find a movement or machine that’s puts the intensity on the hip dip area so effectively.